Tom Byrne

-Thomas Charles Byrne (7 November 1908 – 23 November 1984) was a former Australian rules footballer who played with Carlton and Hawthorn in the Victorian Football League (VFL).
+Thomas Charles Byrne (7 November 1908 – 23 November 1984) was an Australian rules footballer who played with Carlton and Hawthorn in the Victorian Football League (VFL).

-Byrne was recruited by Carlton from Ararat in 1929, playing 4 games before transferring to Williamstown in the VFA mid-season in 1930 where he played 39 games and kicked 33 goals from 1930-33.
+Byrne was recruited by Carlton from Ararat in 1929, playing 4 games before transferring to Williamstown in the VFA mid-season in 1930 where he played 39 games and kicked 33 goals from 1930 to 1933.
 He represented the VFA in a game against the VFL at Princes Park in June, 1932, which the League won by just 8 points.

 Byrne crossed to Fitzroy in 1934 but did not play a senior match and finished the season with Prahran.
-He was then recruited by Hawthorn, where he went on to play 61 games and kick 70 goals from 1935-39.
+He was then recruited by Hawthorn, where he went on to play 61 games and kick 70 goals from 1935 to 1939.